CMDB and IT Asset Management

 Deep insights provided by the ITAM solution enables the enhancement of business operations, contributing to areas such as risk management and cost optimization.
 In fact, the latter was the key driver behind ITAM investments for 74% of organizations, according to Deloitte (IT Asset Management (ITAM)).The CMDB information means enterprises benefit from better management of their infrastructure and any associated risks that may disrupt productivity.
 In short, a CMDB helps ensure continued service performance.
 A CMDB can also overlap with and support an ITAM database.

 ITAM and Configuration Management Database platforms rely on various identifiers when generating hardware asset inventories, such as a device’s MAC address, VID, PID, Class ID.
 However, these parameters can easily get spoofed.
-And a lack of Layer 1 visibility limits ITAM and Configuration Management Database platforms from differentiating between legitimate and spoofed devices.
+The lack of Layer 1 visibility limits ITAM and Configuration Management Database platforms from differentiating between legitimate and spoofed devices.
 Furthermore, the Layer 1 visibility gap means MAC-less devices go completely undetected.
 And unaccounted for by ITAM and Configuration Management Database solutions.

 The physical layer blind spot results in an inaccurate hardware asset inventory, whether the device has been misidentified or is absent entirely.
 Either way, the efficacy and value of ITAM and Configuration Management Database are significantly reduced.
 Without an accurate asset inventory, the platforms cannot meet their purpose.
 Enterprises are (unknowingly) relying on an unreliable inventory to make business and operational decisions.